 The CARE Team provides guidance and assistance to students who are in distress, displaying odd or unusual behaviors, or are engaging in other behaviors that may be perceived as being harmful (either to themselves or others).
 The CARE Team accepts referrals and responds to students (and their families, faculty, and staff) when concerns for a student’s health and well-being and safety are identified.

-The Marymount Student Care Team also supports members of the University community who interact with at-risk students by assessing and evaluating situations, communicating with individuals involved or impacted by a student’s behavior, and providing referrals and resources to assist and address behavioral concerns.
+The CARE Team also supports members of the University community who interact with at-risk students by assessing and evaluating situations, communicating with individuals involved or impacted by a student’s behavior, and providing referrals and resources to assist and address behavioral concerns.

-By fostering collaborative relationships with University departments and maintaining open lines of communication with previously identified and referred students, their families, faculty and staff, the Marymount Student Care Team makes a commitment to educating the University community about existing policies and instructing community members on how to address students in crisis.
+By fostering collaborative relationships with University departments and maintaining open lines of communication with previously identified and referred students, their families, faculty and staff, the CARE Team makes a commitment to educating the University community about existing policies and instructing community members on how to address students in crisis.

 - A student claims that they are thinking about harming themselves or others.